MerosCrypto/Meros/docs/Protocol/Merit.md

 `Checkpoint` has a variable message length; the 32-byte Block hash, 2-byte amount of Merit Holders, the Merit Holders (each represented by their 2-byte nickname), and the 48-byte aggregate signature.

 ### Violations in Meros

-- Meros doesn't check that if VerificationPackets in a Block cause MeritRemovals, the matching MeritRemoval is included in the Block.

 - Meros puts competitors in the first archived TX's Epoch, instead of bringing that TX forward.
 - Meros doesn't rollover rewards or use a negative sigmoid.